Sunday, January 1, 2012

 spacer

 Let's face it, The Rules are nothing but a codified instruction manual for imitating the very specific style of music used in Protestant churches in (northern) Germany during the first half of the eighteenth century.
-A fairly narrow slice of musical history, one might observe, but even today is preserved in historical ether and presented as Eternal Immutable Law to unsuspecting young devotees.
+A fairly narrow slice of musical history, one might observe.
+But even today that slice is preserved in historical ether and presented as Eternal Immutable Law to unsuspecting young devotees.
 The teaching of these precepts mostly happens in sterile tutorial rooms, soundless but for the scratching of pencils and rubbers.
-Very few students can actually hear anything they've written, but hey, they obeyed The Rules, step-by-step, and passed their assignments with an A+.
-May we present you with your BMus degree... now Go Ye Forth and propagate likewise.
+Very few students can actually hear anything they've written, but hey, they obeyed The Holy Rules, step-by-step, and passed their assignments with an A+.
+May we present you with your shiny new BMus degree... now Go Ye Forth and propagate likewise.

 spacer

 In terms of a liberal Arts education, this is totally outrageous propaganda in the league of Chairperson Mao or Joe Goebbels.
-The method is nothing more than a musical notation version of a "Join-the Dots" puzzle, a Composing-by-steps 'How-To' Manual for tone-deaf people who can't hum two consecutive notes in tune let alone hear the three notes of a triad.
-It offers prescriptions which allow novices to write complex counterpoint which doesn't actually sound entirely "wrong", even if it is terminally klutzy, awkward, and uninspired.
-Dumbing down and oversimplifying.
-The musical equivalent of literature's opening line "It was a dark and stormy night".
+The method has fossilized into little more than a musical notation version of a "Join-the Dots" puzzle, a Composing-By-Steps 'How-To' Manual for tone-deaf people who can't hum two consecutive notes in tune let alone distinguish the three notes of a triad.
+It offers prescriptions which allow novices to write complex counterpoint which doesn't actually sound entirely "wrong", even if it is terminally klutzy, awkward, and uninspired, the dumbed-down musical equivalent of literature's opening line "It was a dark and stormy night".
 And for goodness sake, don't embarrass people by asking them to explain WHY they can't end with a first inversion, make their leading note fall, or write [gasp!] parallel fifths.

 Yes.
 We.
 Can.